WrathChaos/react-native-segmented-control-2/README.md

 - [react-native-segmented-control/segmented-control](https://github.com/react-native-segmented-control/segmented-control)
 - [Karthik-B-06/react-native-segmented-control](https://github.com/Karthik-B-06/react-native-segmented-control)

-I created this library because they're really not maintain actively and this is a pure javascript written library
+I created this library because they're really not maintain actively and this is a pure javascript written library with a lot of customizations and better code structure

 ## Author